openSUSE/obs-service-example/README.md

 All the osc commands can be done via the WebUI - but using cli commands makes documentation so much easier ;-).

-Before you create a rpm package for your service you may want to branch the container, this create a repo named `home:<username>:branches:OBS:Server:Unstable` if it not already exists.
+*TIP* Before you create a rpm package for your service you may want to branch the container, this create a repo named `home:<username>:branches:OBS:Server:Unstable` if it not already exists.